 Article 26: Temporary Importation of Containers

-Contracting Parties shall grant temporary admission to containers registered in the territory of another Contracting Party, without payment of customs duties and import taxes, without depositing a customs’ guarantee bond, and free of import prohibitions and restrictions, subject to re-exportation and subject to the other conditions laid down in Annex 14.
+In light of the 1972 Customs Convention on Containers, the Contracting Parties shall grant temporary admission to containers registered in the territory of another Contracting Party, without payment of customs duties and import taxes, without depositing a customs’ guarantee bond, and free of import prohibitions and restrictions, subject to re-exportation and subject to the other conditions laid down in a future dedicated Annex to be adopted by the Contracting Parties.

 Part IV: Institutional Framework

-Article 27: Greater Mekong Railways Association
+Article 27: Greater Mekong Railway Association

-27.1 The Contracting Parties acknowledge the existence of the Greater Mekong Railways Association (GMRA), whose objective is to increase railway connectivity for the efficient, safe, and environmentally sustainable railway transport of goods and people within and beyond the GMS countries.
+27.1 The Contracting Parties acknowledge the existence of the Greater Mekong Railway Association (GMRA), whose objective is to increase railway connectivity for the efficient, safe, and environmentally sustainable railway transport of goods and people within and beyond the GMS countries.

-27.2 The specific purposes and functions of the Board of Directors (BOD) and of the GMRA Secretariat are laid out in the “Memorandum of Understanding for the Establishment of the Greater Mekong Railway Association”, incorporated in the Framework Agreement as Annex 15.
+27.2 The specific purposes and functions of the Board of Directors (BOD) and of the GMRA Secretariat are laid out in the “Memorandum of Understanding for the Establishment of the Greater Mekong Railway Association”, incorporated in the Framework Agreement as a future dedicated Annex to be adopted by the Contracting Parties.

 Article 28: Technical and Administrative Working Groups

-The Contracting Parties acknowledge and support the Technical and Administrative Working Groups within the GMRA.
+28.1 The Contracting Parties acknowledge and support the Technical and Administrative Working Groups within the GMRA.
 In particular, the Contracting Parties commit to cooperate within the Working Groups on “Network Connectivity” and “Network Integration and Inter-operability”.
 The Contracting Parties commit to support the Working Group on “Operations and Partnerships” and any other working group established under the GMRA.

+28.2 After the signing of this Framework Agreement, related Working Groups shall be established or designated in order to negotiate, draft and conclude future Annexes, indicatively listed in Appendix I to the Framework Agreement, as agreed by the Contracting Parties .

 Article 29: National Level Coordination